-View Point Café – For a coffee, cake or a relaxing sunset beer.
+View Point Café – For a coffee, cake or a relaxing sunset beer on the estuary.

 Chiang Mai Restaurant – Good restaurant with northern Thai food and large portions.

-The Fisherman Hut – Funky restaurant with popular seafood barbecue.
+The Fisherman Hut – Funky restaurant in Klong Chao with popular seafood barbecue.

 Chaiyo Restaurant – Small local Thai restaurant with surprisingly good food.